Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

   * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh`

 If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
 Notice that the private key should not be password protected.
-Please follow the instructions here: https://www.ssh.com/ssh/putty/windows/puttygen
+To generate a key, please follow the instructions here: https://www.ssh.com/ssh/putty/windows/puttygen

 - Once the key is generated, you need to save it.
   * If you are using Cygwin, copy the file to `~/.ssh`
   * If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`

-When the box is successfully deployed in the Vagrant registry, you can run VM by executing the following command: `vagrant up`
+When the box is successfully deployed in the Vagrant registry, you can run VM by executing the following command:
+`vagrant up`

-When the VM is up and running, you can SSH to the box by executing the following: `vagrant ssh`
+When the VM is up and running, you can SSH to the box by executing the following:
+`vagrant ssh`

-When you stop working with the instance and want to halt the VM, execute the following: `vagrant halt`
+When you stop working with the instance and want to halt the VM, execute the following:
+vagrant halt`